 Finding the right vacuum cleaner for your needs is just a matter of asking the right questions.

 Everyone hates vacuum cleaning, so a robot that does it for you must be a good thing, right?
-We've looked at whether robot vacs are worth buying yet.
+We tested 10 models to find out.

 We’ve fielded multiple questions recently about premium solution-dyed nylon and “SmartStrand” carpets.
 These synthetic carpets are soft, plush and durable.
 But members have told us they can’t push their vacuum cleaner over them – it gets stuck fast.